powellgenomicslab/SingleCell_Prediction/results/project_notebook.md

 Some of the updates so far in this version include:

 - Use of new `TrainPredict()` function from the `scPrediction` package to optimize code and reduce redundancy
+- Centers and scales the data before training model to improve accuracy.
+As noted by [ Jason Brownlee](http://machinelearningmastery.com/pre-process-your-dataset-in-r/)

+> It is an easy step to forget or skip over and often has a huge impact on the accuracy of your final models

 - Avoids complex call of `foreach()` function by creating output list within loop
 - Adds new models such as:
   + **bayesglm** (Bayesian generalized model)